-Another simple method is to open Task Manager (CTRL + ALT + DELETE), head over to the “Performance” then press the “CPU” section and look for the Core Count.
+Another simple method is to open Task Manager (CTRL + ALT + DELETE), head over to the “Performance,” then press the “CPU” section and look for the Core Count.

-You will also notice another field called Logical Processors (8 in this case), this however, does not pertain to the actual cores on your CPU.
-Instead, it relates to the amount of threads you have.
-Read more about Logical Processor here:
+You will also notice another field called Logical Processors (8).
+This, however, does not pertain to the actual cores on your CPU.
+Instead, it relates to the number of threads you have.

-How Many Processor Count Do You Need?
+How Many Processor Counts Do You Need?

 The amount of cores you need depends upon your needs.

-For Basic Computing 2-4 Cores
+For Basic Computing 2-4 Cores.

 Workstation Grade CPUs